imaneZarhrate/NLP-Project/README.md

 # NLP-Project
 # Dataset

-This project was usin the dataset: [Kaggle Dataset](https://www.kaggle.com/rmisra/news-category-dataset)
+This project was usin this [Kaggle Dataset](https://www.kaggle.com/rmisra/news-category-dataset)